-Sam was inspired by the writing styles of Japanese and American writers Takumi Miyajima (Tales of Symphonia) and Amy Hennig (The Legacy of Kain).
-He is adept at writing succinct, punchy dialogue and especially interested in role-playing games (RPGs) and other character-driven stories.
+Sam was inspired by the writing styles of Japanese and American writers Takumi Miyajima (Tales of Symphonia) and Amy Hennig (The Legacy of Kain), and also has a strong interest in classic gothic horror.
+He is adept at penning succinct, punchy dialogue and especially interested in role-playing games (RPGs) and other character-driven stories.

-In addition to writing and designing games, Sam provides voice overs for other games and web projects: including the upcoming Women of Xal and the First Aid Spray Podcast.
-He is also branching out into 2D and 3D art and animation, with a particular interest in heroes, magic, and monsters.
+In addition to writing and designing games, Sam provides voice overs for other games and web projects: including PlotTwist Studios' Women of Xal and the First Aid Spray Podcast.
+He has also branched out into 2D and 3D art and animation, with a particular interest in heroes, magic, and monsters.